Question 67·Easy·Form, Structure, and Sense

 Decide what kind of word is needed

-Look at the phrase around the blank: "encourages ______ growth in the spring."
+Look at the structure around the blank: "______ growth in the spring becomes more vigorous."
 The blank must describe whose growth it is.
 That means we need a possessive form (showing ownership), not just a plain noun.

 Check if it should be singular or plural